ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 <img width="1716" height="600" alt="Untitled (5 72 x 2 in)" src="https://github.com/user-attachments/assets/92b1a9b5-0b26-428d-a90e-14ff33b8305e" />
 *Figure 1.
 Significant wave heights for three varying spatial domains as Hurricane Florence is making landfall.*

+This example demonstrates a 37% speedup between the full and partial simulations.

 ---

 ## Discussion
+This example demonstrates the flexibility of SWAN+ADCIRC simulations and how they can now be configured to balance accuracy and computational efficiency.

+Key advantages of the workflows shown here include:
+- Reducing model runtime
+- Allowing targeted wave simulations in regions of interest
+- Enabling reuse of spectra from larger simulations

 ---